-since ancient times, humans have celebrated the winter solstice. many monuments around the world have woven in knowledge of solar system into their architecture. in a widely anticipated annual phenomenon, the stones at stonehenge were aligned precisely to the movement of sun to frame the sunset during the solstice, transforming the sunlight into a dramatic light play.
+since ancient times, humans have celebrated the winter solstice. many monuments around the world have woven in knowledge of solar system into their architecture. in a widely anticipated annual phenomenon, the stonehenge were aligned precisely to the movement of sun to frame the sunset during the solstice, transforming the sunlight into a dramatic light play.

 advisor: brandon clifford

 special thanks with script writing: carol-anne rodrigues, katharine kettner